ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 [Azul Prime VM](https://www.azul.com/products/prime)                                    | 21.0.1      |x86_64
 [Eclipse OpenJ9 VM](https://www.eclipse.org/openj9)                                     | 21.0.1      |x86_64

-For each JVM, the only specific tuning parameters were the initial heap size, typically set to 1m (e.g., `-Xms1m`), and the maximum heap size, which varies depending on the application category (e.g., `-Xmx1g`, `-Xmx8g`, `-Xmx12g`).
+For each JVM, the specific tuning parameters were the initial heap size, typically set to 1m (e.g., `-Xms1m`), and the maximum heap size, which varies depending on the application category (e.g., `-Xmx1g`, `-Xmx8g`, `-Xmx12g`).

-Additionally, in the case of Graal Native Image, additional compilation parameters were used (i.e., **Profile-Guided Optimizations**, and **G1 GC**).
+Only in the case of Graal Native Image additional compilation parameters were used (i.e., **Profile-Guided Optimizations**, and **G1 GC**).
-This was primarily to enable a fairer comparison between the native image and other JVMs (AOT vs JIT, serial GC vs other parallel and concurrent garbage collectors) in the case of long-running applications.
+This was primarily to enable a fairer comparison between the native image and other JVMs (i.e., AOT vs JIT, serial GC vs other parallel and concurrent garbage collectors) in the case of long-running applications.

 # Applications Runtime Execution Results